Deadly knife attack near Tokyo raises alarm on child safety

 Women pray for the victims near the site of a knife attack in Kawasaki, near Tokyo Wednesday, May 29, 2019.
 A man carrying a knife in each hand attacked a group of schoolgirls waiting at a bus stop just outside ... more

-TOKYO (AP) — Japanese police have raided the home of a man suspected of slashing schoolgirls and others in a deadly knife attack this week that ended with him killing himself.
+TOKYO (AP) — Japanese police have raided the home of a man suspected in a knife attack against schoolgirls and others this week that left two people dead before the man killed himself.

 The attack near Tokyo on Tuesday has raised concerns about how children can be protected on their way to school.